-They will be able to help you decide which of their hosting packages will be the best fit for your site.
+They will help you decide which of their hosting packages will be the best fit for your site.
 Most hosting companies offer several different types of hosting.
-The most common are shared hosting, dedicated hosting and cloud hosting.
-Let’s take a look at them:
+The most common is shared hosting, dedicated hosting, and cloud hosting.
+Let's take a look at them:

 Shared hosting is the most common type of hosting.
-The average, run-of-the-mill site can often get by with this type of hosting.
+The average run-of-the-mill site can often get by with this hosting.
 With a shared hosting package, your site will be sharing a server with other websites.
-Of course, you can’t access their site admin areas and they can’t access yours.
+Of course, you can't access their site admin areas, and they can't access yours.
 It simply means that the data served that enables your website to be shown online will be coming from the same server.
 Each website on a shared hosting account will be given its own space.
-However, while they operate independently, they share the same resources (CPU, RAM, etc…).
+However, while they operate independently, they share the same resources (CPU, RAM, etc.…).
 This is by far the cheapest hosting offered.

 This is relatively new to the hosting scene.
 Cloud hosting is quickly becoming a popular choice, though.
 With cloud hosting, all your data is spread out across multiple servers.
 That means if one part ever goes down, your site never hiccups.
-It keeps chumming along like nothing happened.
-Users can upload files and it can make it easier for people to work remotely.
+Users can upload files, and it can make it easier for people to work remotely.
 However, there are possible security and data loss risks.
-This danger will continue to grow as cloud hosting becomes more popular and malicious people in the world start targeting cloud servers more often.
+This danger will continue to grow as cloud hosting becomes more popular and malicious people start targeting cloud servers more often.

-Like we talked about at the beginning, choosing the right hosting package is really dependent on what you need.
-One company that’s really good about helping you choose the most suitable hosting is HostWinds.com, but whatever company you choose to go with – just make sure you understand the plan you buy.
+As we talked about initially, choosing the right hosting package depends on what you need.
+One company that's good about helping you select the most suitable hosting is HostWinds.com.
+Whatever company you choose to go with – make sure you understand the plan you buy.

 Written by Andrea Martin / December 19, 2012